whitecube/php-prices/README.md

 ## Getting started

-Each `Price` object has a `Brick\Money\Money` instance which is considered to be the item's unchanged, per-unit & exclusive amount.
+Each `Price` object has a base `Brick\Money\Money` or `Brick\Money\RationalMoney` instance which is considered to be the item's unchanged, per-unit & exclusive amount.
 All the composition operations, such as adding VAT or applying discounts, are added on top of this base value.

 ```php
 use Whitecube\Price\Price;